Helpful Furry Friends: The Gut Health Benefits of Pets

 Summary

 Not only are your furry friends good companions, but they can also influence you and your baby's gut microbiome [1].
-Having a pet not only can bring you joy—but also some beneficial microbes.
+Having a pet not only can bring you joy—but there are also some health benefits of pets.

 Exposure to pets during pregnancy